 Configure Management IP Address

 To enable remote access to an SD-WAN appliance, you must specify a unique Management IP Address for the appliance.
-To do so, you must first connect the appliance to a personal computer.
+To do so, you must first connect the appliance to a PC.
 You can then open a browser on the PC and connect directly to the Management Web Interface on the appliance, where you can set the Management IP Address for that appliance.
 The Management IP Address must be unique for each appliance.

-The procedures are different for setting the Management IP Address for a hardware SD-WAN Appliance and a VPX Virtual Appliance (citrix SD-WAN VPX-SE).
+The procedures are different for setting the Management IP Address for a hardware SD-WAN Appliance and a VPX Virtual Appliance (Citrix SD-WAN VPX-SE).
 For instructions for configuring the address for each type of appliance, see the following: